 Contrary to what some of our competitors claim, CatWalk XT is by far the most cited gait analysis system.
-In the past 10 years, CatWalk XT has been cited at least 2 to 3 times more often than the most cited competing system (Google scholar search.)
+CatWalk XT has been cited at least five times more often than the most cited competing system.

 Very detailed print measurements